basant20415/Embedded_Linux/README.md

 **Why does it exist?**
 Yocto Project brings companies together to maintain a standardized, professional framework for embedded Linux — not just hobby layers, but a well-tested, repeatable system.

+## typical workﬂow for building opensource software packages
+if you have built open source software packages for a Linux host system before, you may have noticed that the workﬂow follows a speciﬁc pattern.
+Some of the steps of this workﬂow you execute yourself, whereas others are typically carried out through some sort of automation such as Make or other source-to-binary build systems.

+1. Fetch: Obtain the source code.

+2. Extract: Unpack the source code.

+3. Patch: Apply patches for bug ﬁxes and added functionality.

+4. Conﬁgure: Prepare the build process according to the environment.

+5. Build: Compile and link.

+6. Install: Copy binaries and auxiliary ﬁles to their target directories.

+7. Package: Bundle binaries and auxiliary ﬁles for installation on other systems.

+If you are building the software package only for use on the host system you use for building, then you would normally stop after installing the binaries on your system.
+However, if you are looking to distribute the binaries for installation and use on other systems, you would also include the package step, which creates an archive that can be used by the package management system for installation